gokussjx/Bm346_OOLanguageComparison/ComparisonGuide.md

 ----
 ### 18. Procedural Programming
 #### Java:
-* Java was not created with Procedural Programming paradigm in mind, but it is loosely possible to follow certain design patterns to make it look so.
+* Java was not created with Procedural Programming paradigm in mind, but it is loosely possible to follow certain design patterns to make it look so
+* If really needed, one naive way of programming procedurally in Java would be by placing all instructions in the `main` function
 * Procedural programming can be mapped onto object-oriented programming, by using a single _default object_ to interpret all procedure calls, contain all _global variables_, and mapping procedure calls to messages to this _default object_.
-In this sense, any object-oriented programming could contains procedural programming.
+In this sense, any object-oriented programming could contains procedural programming

 #### Swift:
 * Swift is more open towards multiple language paradigms than Java.
 Hence, procedural programming is supported, especially since elements can exist outside the scope of classes
+* All instructions can be placed in one function, allowing a programming style very closely resempling procedural paradigm
 ----
 ### 19. Functional Programming
 #### Java:
 * Similar to Procedural paradigm suppot, it is loosely possible to emulate Functional Programming paradigm in Java
 * Using Java 8's _lambda expressions_ and _anonymous functions_ facilitates writing programs in this paradigm.
-For instance, functions can be stored as objects using Functional Interfaces
+For instance, functions can be stored as objects using Functional Interfaces.
+Details can be found in [Section 15](https://github.com/gokussjx/Bm346_OOLanguageComparison/blob/master/ComparisonGuide.md#java-14)
 * Java has many derivative languages, including a popular functional language **Scala** (Scalable Language)

 #### Swift:
 * Swift natively supports functional programming
 * Programs can be written in Swift using fully functional design
+* As mentioned in [Section 15](https://github.com/gokussjx/Bm346_OOLanguageComparison/blob/master/ComparisonGuide.md#swift-14), Swift is additionally able to write programs using just constructs such as closures, function types, etc. This can result in functional programming
 ----
 ### 20. Multithreading
 #### Java: